Fast Monocular Hand Pose Estimation on Embedded Systems: EXPERIMENTS

 \subsubsection{Training Process}

-took place on four NVIDIA Tesla P40 GPU.
+The training are conducted on four NVIDIA Tesla P40 GPU.
 The entire network was trained for a total of 50 epochs, while we decreased the learning rate exponentially after the first three ones.
-The initial learning rate was set to $10^{-2}$ and the batch size to 64.
+The initial learning rate was set to $10^{-2}$ and the batch size was set to 64.
 The Adam optimizer \cite{kingma2014adam} was utilized as well.
 Finally, the network's implementation was based on TensorFlow \cite{abadi2016tensorflow}.